5/28/2026

 In Zootropolis, our main character is a female rabbit who wants to be a cop.
 She is ridiculed because rabbits are weak, but it's not like this doesn't have a feminist undertones.

-In Spider Verse 2, we have pregnant spider person:
+In Spider Verse 2, we have a pregnant spider woman who rides a motorcycle and hits people.

 Movie About Feminism: Amazon's Cinderella